Reed’s, Inc. (NASDAQ:REED) Sees Significant Growth in Short Interest

-Reed’s, Inc. (NASDAQ:REED) was the recipient of a significant growth in short interest during the month of January.
+Reed’s, Inc. (NASDAQ:REED) saw a significant growth in short interest in January.
 As of January 15th, there was short interest totalling 208,500 shares, a growth of 111.9% from the December 31st total of 98,400 shares.
-Currently, 0.4% of the company’s stock are sold short.
-Based on an average daily trading volume, of 638,600 shares, the days-to-cover ratio is currently 0.3 days.
+Currently, 0.4% of the shares of the stock are short sold.
+Based on an average trading volume of 638,600 shares, the short-interest ratio is currently 0.3 days.

+Separately, Zacks Investment Research upgraded shares of Reed’s from a “sell” rating to a “hold” rating in a research report on Wednesday, January 12th.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. lifted its stake in shares of Reed’s by 65.7% in the second quarter.
-Vanguard Group Inc. now owns 3,808,471 shares of the company’s stock valued at $3,884,000 after buying an additional 1,509,573 shares during the period.
-Charles Schwab Investment Management Inc. bought a new stake in shares of Reed’s in the second quarter valued at about $50,000.
-Geode Capital Management LLC lifted its stake in Reed’s by 24.6% during the second quarter.
-Geode Capital Management LLC now owns 674,211 shares of the company’s stock worth $687,000 after purchasing an additional 133,288 shares during the period.
-Union Square Park Capital Management LLC lifted its stake in Reed’s by 5.7% during the second quarter.
-Union Square Park Capital Management LLC now owns 7,055,566 shares of the company’s stock worth $7,197,000 after purchasing an additional 377,418 shares during the period.
-Finally, State Street Corp lifted its stake in Reed’s by 1,696.5% during the second quarter.
-State Street Corp now owns 224,560 shares of the company’s stock worth $229,000 after purchasing an additional 212,060 shares during the period.
-Institutional investors and hedge funds own 31.41% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Millennium Management LLC lifted its holdings in shares of Reed’s by 88.7% in the 3rd quarter.
+Millennium Management LLC now owns 79,046 shares of the company’s stock worth $47,000 after acquiring an additional 37,149 shares during the last quarter.
+Union Square Park Capital Management LLC lifted its holdings in shares of Reed’s by 3.4% in the 3rd quarter.
+Union Square Park Capital Management LLC now owns 7,297,831 shares of the company’s stock worth $4,379,000 after acquiring an additional 242,265 shares during the last quarter.
+BlackRock Inc. lifted its holdings in Reed’s by 3.3% during the 3rd quarter.
+BlackRock Inc. now owns 492,356 shares of the company’s stock valued at $296,000 after buying an additional 15,741 shares in the last quarter.
+Wells Fargo & Company MN lifted its holdings in Reed’s by 21,289.6% during the 2nd quarter.
+Wells Fargo & Company MN now owns 100,531 shares of the company’s stock valued at $103,000 after buying an additional 100,061 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. bought a new stake in Reed’s during the 2nd quarter valued at about $50,000.
+Hedge funds and other institutional investors own 31.41% of the company’s stock.

-Separately, Zacks Investment Research raised Reed’s from a “sell” rating to a “hold” rating in a research report on Wednesday, January 12th.
+Reed’s (NASDAQ:REED) last released its quarterly earnings data on Tuesday, November 9th.
+The company reported ($0.04) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.03) by ($0.01).
+The business had revenue of $13.40 million for the quarter, compared to the consensus estimate of $12.32 million.
+Reed’s had a negative net margin of 31.14% and a negative return on equity of 161.92%.
+During the same quarter last year, the business earned ($0.04) EPS.
+Research analysts anticipate that Reed’s will post -0.16 EPS for the current fiscal year.

 About Reed’s